wireservice/csvkit/docs/scripts/csvstack.rst

     optional arguments:
       -h, --help            show this help message and exit -g GROUPS, --groups GROUPS
-                            A comma-seperated list of values to add as "grouping factors", one for each CSV being stacked.
+                            A comma-separated list of values to add as "grouping factors", one for each CSV being stacked.
 These will be added to the stacked CSV as a new column.
 You may specify a name for the grouping column using the -n